mpnordland/coconut/articles/first-post.md

 Markdown is a format designed for writers! coconut uses markdown for any content you want to enter.
 Articles go in the `articles` directory in your coconut installation dir.

-Technically, you can put pages anywhere, you just have to specify the url path for the page and the file path in conf.yaml.
+Technically, you can put pages anywhere under `static`, you just have to specify the url path for the page and the file path in conf.yaml.

 Here's some examples of what you can do: